 Research indicates that most fatal bicycle accidents happen in the evening, between 6 pm and 9 pm.
 Approximately 75% of accidents occur in urban areas and only a quarter in rural areas.
 Tragically, alcohol is involved in over a third of these accidents, and men are eight times more likely to be involved in a fatal bicycle accident than women.

-Over three quarter of a million Massachusetts adults ride a bicycle at least once a year.
-In the wake of initiatives like Boston Bikes, which added dozens of cycling paths to the city, and other bike sharing programs, cycling has increased throughout Boston and the rest of the state.
-In Boston, there are over 38,000 bike rides every day, and while most of those rides are safe and uneventful, accidents occur frequently.
+Over three-quarters of one million Massachusetts adults ride a bicycle at least once a year.
+In the wake of initiatives like Boston Bikes, which added dozens of cycling paths to the city, cycling has increased throughout Boston and the rest of the state.
+In Boston, there are over 38,000 bike rides every day. \While most of those rides are safe and uneventful, accidents frequently occur.

-The Boston Globe reports that collisions between cyclists and motorists have increased by 15% over the last three years, and accidents have increased by 9% in the greater Boston area.
-In fact, in one three-year period, there were 14 accidents in a single Boston intersection.
-In New Hampshire, there are between nine and 13 fatalities every year, and the state is committed to improving safety for all road users through its pedestrian/bicycle enforcement patrols.
+The Boston Globe reports that collisions between cyclists and motorists have increased by 15% over the last three years.
+Accidents have increased by 9% in the greater Boston area.
+In one three-year period, there were 14 accidents in a single Boston intersection.
+In New Hampshire, there are between nine and 13 fatalities every year.
+The state is committed to improving safety for all road users through its pedestrian/bicycle enforcement patrols.

 Unfortunately, after most bicycle accidents, the driver is not held criminally responsible.
 However, the burden of proof in a civil case differs from a criminal case, and often, these careless drivers are held responsible in a lawsuit.
 You deserve justice.
 If you lost a loved one, nothing can bring them back, but you may be able to receive compensation to help with expenses and pain related to your loss.